ThomasHeinThura/Credit-Card-Fraud-Detection/README.md

 3. [Credit Card Transactions Fraud Detection Dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection)
 4. [IEEE-CIS Fraud Detection]( https://www.kaggle.com/competitions/ieee-fraud-detection/data )
 For now, I just write a project on Credit Card Fraud Detection, because the dataset contains numbers and there is no need to feature selection and data encoding.
+There are example notebooks from Kaggle.
+If you want to know further details and try something, you can read them.

 ### Challenges and Notes
 * In this project, you have to know Datasets are imbalanced in both classifications.
 Normally, the classification classes need to have a nearly 50-50 ratio.
 If classification classes are imbalanced, the main problem is you will get high accuracy score on majority class prediction but poor performance on the detection of minority class(in this case, is_fraud).
 So, you need to understand undersampling, oversampling and mix sampling.